Invest in your workforce

 EA referrals are a powerful management tool that allows a manager to support employees without getting involved in the employees’ personal issues.
-Under current Shands policies, these referrals are considered voluntary and the employee can chose not to follow this recommendation.
+Under current UF Health Shands policies, these referrals are considered voluntary and the employee can chose not to follow this recommendation.
 An exception to this is any suspicion of the drug-free workplace policy violation or fitness-for-duty concerns.
 Please consult with your colleagues in Occupational Health and Employee Relations to coordinate a response under those circumstances.

 Employee Assistance Consulting provide consultation to managers, HR professionals and corporate partners for behavioral health and behavioral risk concerns that impact the workplace, including but not limited to: